trinodb/trino/docs/src/main/sphinx/admin/properties-query-management.md

 memory availability.
 Supports the following values:

 - `none` - Do not kill any tasks in the event of low memory.
-- `total-reservation-on-blocked-nodes` - Kill the tasks which are part of the queries which has task retries enabled and are currently using the most memory specifically on nodes that are now out of memory.
+- `total-reservation-on-blocked-nodes` - Kill the tasks that are part of the queries which have task retries enabled and are currently using the most memory specifically on nodes that are now out of memory.
-- `least-waste` - Kill the tasks which are part of the queries which has task retries enabled and use significant amount of memory on nodes which are now out of memory.
+- `least-waste` - Kill the tasks that are part of the queries which have task retries enabled and use significant amount of memory on nodes which are now out of memory.
 This policy avoids killing tasks which are already executing for a long time, so significant amount of work is not wasted.